 Maca root powder

-A Peruvian root vegetable and popular superfood powder, maca has been found to increase libido and help postmenopausal women with sexual dysfunction, as well as men with erectile dysfunction.
+A Peruvian root vegetable and popular superfood powder, maca has been found to increase libido2 and help postmenopausal women with sexual dysfunction, as well as men with erectile dysfunction.
 Another study also found that it can help boost sexual desire for people taking SSRI antidepressants, which are often linked with reduced sex drive as a side effect.
-Plus, maca contains arginine, which may support blood flow and has also been linked to increased levels of testosterone in animal studies.
-Testosterone is a hormone that influences libido and sexual functioning.
+Plus, maca contains arginine, which may support blood flow and has also been linked to increased levels of testosterone3 in animal studies.
+Testosterone is a hormone that influences libido and sexual functioning4.